 We will only ask you for sensitive information if it is relevant to the service/s you are receiving from us.
 This information is stored within our secure client management system and can only be accessed by the people you are working with.
 Nexus cannot pass your information onto other services/organisations without your consent.

 How does Nexus collect and use Individual Health Identifiers (IHI)?

 If you have registered to have an Individual Health Identifier, then our software system will obtain this information from Medicare.
 IHI’s are collected and held by the General Practice (GP).

-They are used for accessing and updating the Person Controlled Electronic Health Record (PCEHR), and are not disclosed to any external party.
+They are used for accessing and updating the My Health Record, and are not disclosed to any external party.

 How does Nexus use your information for the electronic Transfer of Prescriptions (eTP) Service?

 GP Clinics, including ours, use an Electronic System to share Prescription information with pharmacies, making it easier to dispense your script.
 The information provided in the prescription by the GP is in a format that allows only the GP and the Pharmacist to access the information (APP 5).

 Your information is stored within our secure client management system and can only be accessed by unique passwords created by individual Nexus staff (APP 11).
 Different staff have different levels of access to personal records and files, dependent on their role.

 Your consent is required before your personal details can be shared with other parties or services.
 Your consent allows relevant Nexus staff to access and share information if they are working with you.
 Your personal records cannot be sent to any other person or agency without your consent (APP 6).

 Can consent be withdrawn?